 This cocktail is simple to make but also perfectly beautiful.
 Pomegranate juice, lemon, ginger and sugar are all simmered together for a few minutes then chilled and topped off in a champagne glass with some sparkling wine.
 Sounds simple right?
 And it is.
 Simply the best.

 Seriously one of my favorite cocktails of this year.
 It’s all about that touch of ginger.
 And it is just a touch but it adds such a nice little zing to this beauty that makes the end result perfect.
 The color, the taste, the sparkle…all of it.

 It was perfect for a party too.
-No dealing with measuring while guests wait, just make a batch or three and simply pour into glasses and top with Prosecco (Italy’s version of Champagne!).
+No dealing with measuring while guests wait, just make a batch and simply pour into glasses and top with chilled Prosecco (Italy’s version of Champagne!).
 Whether you stay up til all hours or are planning your own European New Years (do it!), this should be on your list of have to haves; it’s that good.

 Though I’m not yet ready to start doing multiple cocktails every week, I have teamed up with a friend to give you two today…I mean it’s a holiday after all!
 Shanna is the blogger behind the blog Pineapple and Coconut and I think she told me the story about that name but all I think of when I see it is Hawaii.
 She is not from Hawaii but seems her heart and soul is.
 Or Bora Bora on off days.
 She’s made a gorgeous cocktail for New Year’s Eve using St. Germain Liqueur, one of my very favorites.
 Combined with some pear sorbet and champagne…can’t you just taste the deliciousness?

 An elegant New Year’s cocktail made with a spiced poached pear sorbet that’s been spiked with flowery St. Germain liqueur and is topped off with chilled Prosecco.
 The sorbet flavors the cocktail with every sip while also keeping it chilled.
 Perfect isn’t it?